b13/menus/README.md

 		as = listOfJobPages
 	}

-By using the `.data` property of the entryPointy attribute we can access each property of the currently build page.
+By using the `.data` property of the `entryPoints` attribute we can access each property of the currently build page.
 And so we can render the siblings of the page.

 ## Technical Details